 - creating engaging content on your own website

 - writing a guest article on more established websites

 In fact, even Google won’t know about your website right away which brings us to the next myth.

 2. Customers can find it on Google right away

 Having a website that shows up on the first page of Google takes some time.
-Search engines need to be able to locate and access the pages of a website.
-From there the page that the search engine finds needs to have keywords matching what was typed into the search engine.
-Also, the search engine needs to know if the page is of better quality or “ranking” than another, similar page.
+Search engines need to be able to locate and access the pages of a website so they can “index” them.
+Pages with keywords matching what was typed into the search engine will show as a result, however, only the pages of better quality, relevance, or “ranking” will show on the first page.